flash10042/cube-and-balls/README.md

 To use new random Q-Table comment line 33 and uncomment line 32 at qlearining.py

 Also, you can play around SHOW_EVERY values to see more or less often agent gameplay.

+## By The Way
+As you can see code of a RNG of a ball spawner is little bit tricky.
+It is done so that the player doesn't have 100% loss situations and player can survive in any situation.